AmolShelke2/quodb-tech-assignment/README.md

 A simple Todo application created with Reactjs, redux and Tailwind CSS.
 Building this application in a given time was a good learning process for me as well.

+pls: open it on laptop screens the mobile responsive is being done!

 ## Tech used

 - Reactjs